Silly-Development/eggs/README.md

 > [!IMPORTANT]
 >
-> This respitory is rarely updated.
+> This is rarely updated.
 We are not accepting pull requests, and we will not help you with using these eggs.

 Here we will upload all eggs we use on our [hosting](https://sillydev.co.uk)